LoganSayles/LSB-Steganography/README.md

 ## Deployment

 To begin, you will need an image to encode.
-For this tool any .png file format should work fine, anything else is not supported due to the lossy compression method used by JPEG
+For this tool, any .png file format should work fine; anything such as JPEG is not supported due to the lossy compression method

 ### Encoding